papageo-dev/Multithreaded-Single-Lane-Bridge/README.md

 •Scenario 4: Safe crossing with rotation and adaptation.

-Strict rotation applies, but for adaptation I used an If condition, where if it is the order of the blue cars, but the number of red (nRed) cars arriving on the bridge is greater than the total of nBlue, then break of the loop and passing a red car.
+Strict rotation applies, but for adaptation I used an If condition, where if it is the order of the blue cars, but the number of red(nRed) cars arriving on the bridge is greater than the total of blue(nBlue) cars, then break of the loop and passing a red car.
 Similarly, the same is true of the other thread group.
 This scenario works best with a larger number of threads.